PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 from 0.000315s to 0.000044s (7.19x); end-to-end preparation remains dominated
 by deep copy and layout work.
 No model conversion or inference was run.

+Native package capability validation now combines explicit root-CUSTOM rejection and recursive supported-op validation.
+Production and debug exports therefore scan the prepared root operator list once instead of calling two validators, while the individual validators remain compatibility imports.
+The combined path preserves root-CUSTOM error precedence and the established generic unsupported-op diagnostic for CUSTOM operators found only in a subgraph.
+Five hundred fixed-seed root/subgraph capability combinations match the former two-validator outcome, exception type, and message exactly.
+The focused capability and architecture selection passes 90 tests, and a 101-run synthetic 2,000-op median improved from 0.000070605s to 0.000035143s (2.01x).
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-